inovex/scrumlr.io/CONTRIBUTING.md

 # Contributing
 Thank you for considering contributing to Scrumlr and taking the time to explore our contribution guide.
 We greatly appreciate your interest and willingness to help improve Scrumlr with your valuable contributions.
-Your involvement and contributions play a significant role in enhancing the project and making it even better.
+Your involvement and contributions play a significant role in enhancing Scrumlr and making it even better.
 We warmly welcome pull requests from all contributors, big or small.
 For major changes, we kindly request [open a discussion](https://github.com/inovex/scrumlr.io/discussions) first, allowing us to collaborate and discuss your ideas and proposed changes.
 Once again, we extend our heartfelt gratitude for your dedication and passion in helping us shape the future of Scrumlr.

 ## Prerequisites
 Before you start contributing to our web application, please ensure that you have the following prerequisites set up on your development environment.
 On the front-end, you'll need to have **Node.js** installed, as well as **Yarn** (a fast and reliable package manager) to work with **React** and **TypeScript**.
 For the back-end, make sure you have **Go** installed, which will be used to build and run the back-end.
 Additionally, **Docker** is required to run the database locally.
 You can install Docker by following the official installation instructions for your operating system.
 Having these prerequisites in place will enable you to seamlessly set up and contribute to our web application.
 If you have any questions or need assistance with the setup, feel free to reach out for support.